-WomenX develop a wide scope of technology to enhance women's health and facilitate the diagnosis of women's diseases with menstrual blood,
+WomenX develop a wide scope of technology to enhance women's health and facilitate the detection of women's diseases

 including reproductive system cancer and viral/ bacterial/ fungal infections.